oleganza/CoreBitcoin/GLOSSARY.md

 ### Checkpoint

 A hash of a block before which the *BitcoinQT* client downloads blocks without verifying digital signatures for performance reasons.
-A checkpoint usually refers to a very deep block (at least several days) when it's clear to everyone that that block is accepted by the overwhelming majority of users and *reorganization* will not happen past that point.
+A checkpoint usually refers to a very deep block (at least several days old) when it's clear to everyone that that block is accepted by the overwhelming majority of users and *reorganization* will not happen past that point.

 It also helps protecting most of the history from a *51% attack*.
-Since checkpoints affect how the *main chain* is determined (although, the risk of reorganization past the checkpoint is very-very low), they are part of the protocol and must be recognized by alternative clients.
+Since checkpoints affect how the *main chain* is determined, they are part of the protocol and must be recognized by alternative clients (although, the risk of reorganization past the checkpoint would be incredibly low).

 ### Client